kaist-cp/cs431/homework/doc/linked_list.md

 We also recommend you to play around with AddressSanitizer and debugger.

 ## Grading
-* The full score for this homework is 40 points (HW1 was 100) and total lines of code to be written is about 80.
+* The full score for this homework is 40 points (HW1 was 100) and the total lines of code to be written is about 80.
 * You can evaluate your solution by running `./scripts/grade-linked_list.sh` in the `homework` directory.

 ## Submission